Ogden working party releases 8th Edition of Ogden tables

 By way of reminder, this is in addition to the other 2 requirements for disability required under Ogden namely, an illness or disability which is expected to last over a year or is progressive and the effect of the impairment limits either the kind or amount of paid work that the claimant can do.
 I strongly urge you to read Section B (paragraph 54 onwards) in its entirety for the full explanation of the updated test.

 Elsewhere there is a new Section C which deals with pension loss and when to use a Table A to D adjustment, an updated Section D dealing with fatal accidents following Knauer v Ministry of Justice UKSC 9 and a new Section E dealing with indexation of PPOs.
 There are also new reworked examples throughout.

-Finally, there are also new additional tables published separately in Microsoft Excel formal to allow the calculation of multipliers from any age at trial to any future age up to 125.
+Finally, there are also new additional tables published separately in Microsoft Excel format to allow the calculation of multipliers from any age at trial to any future age up to 125.
 For those of you that use PI Calculator to do this for you, you will be pleased to know that Ogden 8 has already been incorporated but you will need to select Ogden 8 rather than Ogden 7 for your dataset.

 What does this mean for me?